rahulan-c/chess-curator/README.md

 # chess-curator

-A collection of scripts under development for identifying interesting things about a set of chess games:
+Assorted scripts that can identify interesting things about chess games, such as:

-- (Probable) piece sacrifices
+- Trying to identify piece sacrifices (detect_sacs.py)
-- Games that ended in a known checkmate pattern
+- Identifying games that ended in well-known checkmate patterns (detect_mates.py)
-- Stats about observed 7-piece tablebase positions
+- Stats about seven-piece tablebase positions that were reached (TBC)
-- Stats about endgames
+- Stats about different endgames that were reached (TBC)
 - Stats about tactics

-Currently designed to work on Lichess game collection PGNs that include eval data.
-Anything else won't fly.
+All scripts are designed to only work with PGNs containing games played on Lichess.
+Some scripts require the input PGN to include eval data; others don't.
+Using non-Lichess PGNs is sure to raise an error or three early on.